 The funding norms emphasise the importance of concentrating public funds on training that is not being adequately financed by the private sector, and this would to a large extent be training for the historically disadvantaged.
-Colleges are required to incorporate targets relating to race, gender and special needs representativity within the three-year strategic plans that they draw up in collaboration with the Department of Higher Education and Training (DHET) [PED].
+Colleges are required to incorporate targets related to race, gender and special needs representativity within their three-year strategic plans that they draw up in collaboration with the Department of Higher Education and Training (DHET).

-The size of the [FET] TVET College sector
+The size of the TVET college sector

-By international standards, the size of the [FET] Technical and Vocational Education and Training (TVET) College sector is too small for the size and level of development of our economy.
-The 15 to 19 age cohort, which should comprise an important target for this sector, has a mere 2% enrolment rate in technical and vocational [further] education and training.
-Industrialised countries have over 6% of the youth cohort in vocational education and so it can be argued that the college sector should increase fivefold.
+By international standards, the size of the Technical and Vocational Education and Training (TVET) college sector is too small for the size and level of development of our economy.
+The 15 to 19 age cohort, which should comprise an important target for this sector, has a mere 2% enrolment rate in technical and vocational education and training.
+Industrialised countries have over 6% of the youth cohort in vocational education and so it can be argued that the college sector should increase threefold.

-Improved management of the sector flowing from the merger process, in conjunction with the new funding norms and an injection of new public funds into the sector will work together to bring about the necessary expansion, not just because more training is supplied, but also because transformation within the sector leads to stronger demand on the part of youth, employees, employers and the unemployed.
+Improved management of the sector flowing from the merger process, in conjunction with the new funding norms and an injection of public funds into the sector will work together to bring about the necessary expansion, not just because more training is supplied, but also because transformation within the sector leads to stronger demand on the part of youth, employees, employers and the unemployed.

-Governance at the national [and provincial] level[s]
+Governance at the national level

-Currently, [DoE and PED] DHET strategic plan[s] guide what happens in the public [FET] TVET Colleges sector.
+Currently, DHET strategic plan guides what happens in the public TVET college sector.
 However, these mechanisms are inadequate to ensure that the quality and quantity of services offered by the colleges respond to social and economic needs.

-The funding norms assign specific planning responsibilities and powers to the national [, provincial] and college levels.
+The funding norms assign specific planning responsibilities and powers to the national and college levels.
 At all levels, collaboration with relevant government organs as well the private sector is emphasised.
-Specifically, dedicated research into the cost of delivering programmes and into the optimal service delivery targets of the college sector as a whole is the responsibility of the [DoE] DHET is to work closely with colleges to develop and implement three-year strategic and annual performance plans for each college.
-Through this mechanism[,] national [and provincial] priorities are to be translated into funded activities run by the colleges.
+Specifically, dedicated research into the cost of delivering programmes and the optimal service delivery targets of the college sector as a whole is the responsibility of DHET to work closely with colleges to develop and implement three-year strategic and annual performance plans for each college.
+Through this mechanism national priorities are to be translated into funded activities run by the colleges.